MattiaFailla/ToooMail/README.md

 Follow these instructions to make ToooMail operative.

 ### Prerequisites
-Jelly is written with Python 3.6+ so make sure you have installed this version or above
+ToooMail is written with Python 3.6+ so make sure you have installed this version or above

 Clone this repo on your pc, then install requirements.